MLB Tuesday scores, highlights, updates, news: Harper, Trout trade HRs in Anaheim

 - Detroit Tigers 9, Kansas City Royals 3 (box score)

-- San Diego Padres at Colorado Rockies (GameTracker)
+- Colorado Rockies 9, San Diego Padres 7 (box score)

-- Tampa Bay Rays at Oakland Athletics (GameTracker)
+- Tampa Bay Rays 4, Oakland Athletics 3 (box score)

-- Washington Nationals at Los Angeles Angels (GameTracker)
+- Washington Nationals 4, Los Angeles Angels 3 (box score)

+San Francisco Giants 2, Cleveland Indians 1 in 10 innings (box score)

-Trout and Harper trade homes on the West Coast
+Trout and Harper trade homers on the West Coast

 For only the fourth time in the history of the universe, Mike Trout and Bryce Harper are opponents during a regular season game Tuesday night.
 The Nationals are out in Anaheim for an interleague game with the Halos.